Debunking active management myths – Part 2

 These are the best practices we used in constructing the charts at the end of this post.

 The following exhibits show historical active mutual fund returns in commonly used asset classesSource: Morningstar U.S. Small Blend Category.
 Russell 2000® Index Morningstar Diversified Emerging Markets Category.
 MSCI Emerging Markets Index Source: Morningstar Foreign Large-Blend Category.
-MSCI All Country World ex-U.S. Index Source: Morningstar World Stock Category.
+MSCI All Country World ex-U.S. Index Source: Morningstar Global Stock Category.
 MSCI World Index.
 Source: Morningstar U.S. Intermediate-Term Bond Category.
-Bloomberg Barclays U.S. Aggregate Bond Index
+Bloomberg U.S. Aggregate Bond Index

 1 Source: Morningstar.
 Passive products include long-term and sector mutual funds and ETFs.
 Excludes leveraged long/short products, money market funds and fund of funds.
 Active management includes all mutual funds, except money market funds and fund of funds.